MVA Problem Solver

 To lodge a complaint in AFCA, the time limit is the earlier of:

 - 6 years of the date when the Applicant first became aware (or should reasonably have become aware) that they suffered the loss (usually the date of the accident); and

 - 2 years of the date of the final written Internal Dispute Resolution Response.

-In the event you are unsuccessful in FOS, you can consider court action.
+In the event you are unsuccessful in AFCA, you can consider court action.
 You should speak to a lawyer before you commence or respond to any court proceedings.
 In the event you are unsuccessful you may be liable for the other party’s costs and this could be substantial.